vespCV/gv2-esp32/README.md

 The system consists of two main components:

-1. **Grove Vision AI V2**: Performs object detection using a SwiftYOLO (for test purposes) or YOLO11n (improved detection) model and sends detection results via UART1 to the ESP32-S3
+1. **Grove Vision AI V2**: Performs object detection using a YOLO11n model and sends detection results via UART1 to the ESP32-S3
 2. **XIAO ESP32-S3**: Receives detection data, processes it, and controls LEDs to indicate detected species

 **Key Features:**